-The program director(s) serves as the official academic advisor for all the doctoral students.
-Students work with the director(s) on program planning, coursework, scheduling, record keeping with the program office, and monitoring of student progress through the doctoral program.
+Members of the core doctoral faculty are the official academic advisors for all the doctoral students.
+Students work with their advisor on program planning, coursework, scheduling, record keeping with the program office, and monitoring of student progress through the doctoral program.
+The dissertation chair, once identified, advises on research structure and progress.

-In order for all students to accomplish the goals described in this handbook, establishing a personal connection with doctoral faculty members through regular contact, individually and in small groups, is highly advised.
-Faculty members are very helpful in assisting with advice and counsel regarding selection and development of the dissertation focus area until the student selects a dissertation chair and is advanced to candidacy.
+In order for all students to accomplish the goals described in this handbook, establishing a personal connection with one's advisor and all doctoral faculty members through regular contact, individually and in small groups, is highly advised.
+Faculty members are helpful in assisting with advice and counsel regarding selection and development of the dissertation focus area until the student selects a dissertation chair and is advanced to candidacy.